Colorectal Cancer: What to Know

-Colorectal cancer is a cancerous (malignant) tumor in the colon or rectum, which are parts of the large intestine.
-A tumor is a mass of cells or tissue.
-The cancer can spread (metastasize) to other parts of the body.
+Colorectal cancer is a type of cancer that starts in the colon or rectum, which are parts of the large intestine.
+It happens when a cancerous growth of cells or tissue develops.
+This growth is called a tumor.
+The cancer can spread to other parts of the body.

 What are the causes?

-This condition is usually caused by abnormal growths called polyps on the inner wall of the colon or rectum.
-Left untreated, these polyps can develop into cancer.
-Other times, abnormal changes to genes (gene mutations) can cause cells to become cancerous.
+This cancer is usually caused by abnormal growths called polyps on the inner wall of the colon or rectum.
+If these polyps aren't treated, they can turn into cancer.

 What increases the risk?

-• Having a personal or family history of colorectal cancer or polyps in your colon.
+• You or someone in your family has had colorectal cancer or polyps in the colon.

-• Having diabetes, or having had cancer and cancer treatments such as radiation before.
+• You've had cancer and cancer treatments like radiation before.

 • Lynch syndrome.